JvanKatwijk/terminal-DAB-xxx/README.md

 	-DAIRSPY=ON
 	-DPLUTO=ON

-To let the software know that fdk-aac is the AAC decoder of choice, use
+As said, use

-	-DFDK_LIB=ON
+	-DFAAD=ON

-The software will then use the fdkaac library for the decoding of the AAC frames.
+if the faad library is the AAC decoder of choice.

 By default, the terminal-DAB-xxx with opencv is selected.
 Use